ak-naresh/AK_NCNews/README.md

 ### Unknown endpoints

-- Unknown endpoints are handled by `handlePathNotFound`, returning status 404 with message.
+- Unknown endpoints are handled by `handlePathNotFound`, returning 404 Not Found .

 ### Custom errors